Jeremiah Hulsebos-Spofford: Near Eternity

-The sculptures are created through a hybrid process combining 3D scanning, digital printing, casting, and hand sculpting to materialize the interplay of organic forms and manufactured objects.
-Between three and five sculptures will be installed within the domestic modernist interior of the McCormick House to produce a site-responsive “re-interior” that accentuates the structure’s vulnerabilities—aging materials, entropy, and the persistence of technological obsolescence.
-Outdoors, three companion works operate as public statuary that embed themes of reproduction and the information age into forms typically associated with civic permanence (the public monument), extending the exhibition’s inquiry into the landscape of Wilder Park.
+All of the sculptures are created through a hybrid process combining 3D scanning, digital printing, casting, and hand sculpting to materialize the interplay of organic forms and manufactured objects.
+Four new sculptures installed within the domestic modernist interior of the McCormick House create a “re-interior” that accentuates the architecture’s vulnerabilities—aging materials, entropy, and the persistence of technological obsolescence.
+Outdoors in Wilder Park (adjacent to the Museum), three companion public sculptures embed themes of reproduction and the information age into forms typically associated with civic permanence (the public monument), extending the exhibition’s inquiry into the landscape of public parks.

 About the Artist